 Paralegals help lawyers organize documents and evidence to compose cases and help them meet deadlines.
 They also draft documents like wills and contracts.
 Paralegals can even interview witnesses and conduct research like a lawyer.
 Though paralegals can do many things lawyers can, they aren’t a technical substitute for lawyers.
 In most states, they do not become licensed and cannot practice law alone.

 Paralegals can usually land a job with a two-year degree in fields like Criminal Justice or Paralegal Studies.
 Some employers may require a four-year degree in Criminal Justice or a related field in addition to a certificate.
 The Bureau of Labor Statistics reported the average pay for paralegals was $58,330 in 2021.

 Private Investigator is a job many have heard of, but few are familiar with.
 Investigators are tasked with finding information about people or compiling evidence for various

 Organizations.
 The work environment varies from job to job: some work online looking for information about individuals, while others covertly take photos to collect evidence.

 Education requirements for Private Investigators varies.
 Most places of work, however, require a two-year degree in Criminal Justice.
 All Private Investigators must be licensed in their state.
 Because they are not Police Officers, they cannot enforce laws and must be wary of how they choose to investigate.
-Average wage for a Private Investigator in 2019 was $57,000 (bls.gov).
+The Bureau of Labor Statistics reported the average pay for private investigators was $60,970 in 2021.

 DEA Agents work for the Drug Enforcement Agency, a federal agency.
 They are tasked with tracking and busting illegal drug trades and cartels across the country.
 These agents gather evidence against major drug violators, perform arrests, seize contraband, and work with local law enforcement to keep communities free from illegal drugs.